Wizna/Wizna.github.io/_posts/Coding/JS-HTML-CSS/2017-6-14-How Did I Create a Directory for My Blogs.md

 ![title image](https://theluxurytravelexpert.files.wordpress.com/2014/01/scenery.jpg)

-# How Did I Create a Directory for My Blogs

 ### Motivation

-I did not find any useful directory page for static sites like jekyll.
+I did not find any useful directory page for static sites like Jekyll.
 And I definitely find listing all blogs In chronological order is not handy, so I decided to implement one.

 ### Idea